Suburban Permaculture

 Picture

 Above is a Google Image of East Blair Housing Co-op in the Whiteaker Neighborhood of Eugene.
-All the fotos below are contained in the view above.
+All the locations below are contained in the view above.
 Note, the garden in the lower left hand corner.
 The red two story building is the community house - meeting space, office, two apartments above, washing machines, library.
 Former parking lot is open space just to the right of the community house.
 Some roofing work under way.
 Whiteaker's bustling small commercial area is two blocks to the left.
 Downtown Eugene a mile to the right.
+Hover over the fotos to see captions.
+You can also clik on the fotos to make them larger.

 Please contact me with questions and comments.